 Education technology has typically ignored the student experience.
 That’s unfortunate, because students today move fast and are incredibly tech-savvy.
 And from what we’ve gathered, teachers are constantly looking to empower students to take control of their learning.

 As report card season for the school year gets underway, I encourage educators to do their due diligence.
 Do the research on tools that can minimize the information asymmetry between teachers and learners.
 I’m not keen on public data walls to achieve this, because I’ve witnessed students get demoralized after tracking their performance against peers in public spaces.
 And I wouldn’t build a gradebook from scratch again either.
 That’s too time-consuming to maintain and, at this point, there are plenty of free gradebooks out there that offer a simple student-facing portal to get you on your way.

-On Kiddom, students actively communicate with teachers to get the feedback they need to earn mastery.
+On Kiddom, students actively communicate with teachers to get the feedback they need.

 At Kiddom, we deliver a product that can give students ownership of their own learning.
 The student experience on Kiddom allows students to access and submit work, track their own progress, and solicit feedback from teachers—all from one place.

 My experience in classrooms has taught me that it’s possible for technology to transform parent-teacher conferences.
 But technology isn’t going to redefine parent-teacher conferences for you; it’s only an enabler.
 So before you set out to restructure your parent-teacher conference, be sure to set up the practices you’ll need for success: Empower students with their own achievement data, but be sure to keep them updated.
 Then, design a way for your students to access remediation and/or enrichment resources on their own.